peterspeeder/peterspeeder/README.md

-Currently in the process of creating a javscript pixel art editor. based in chicago
+Currently in the process of creating a javscript pixel art editor

+based in chicago